colonelpanic8/okcupyd/README.rst

     for profile in profiles[:10]:
         profile.message("Pumpkins are just okay.")

-To search for users that have answer a particular question in a way that is consistent with the user's preferences for that question:
+To search for users that have answered a particular question in a way that is consistent with the user's preferences for that question:

 .. code:: python